Bump on Head: 9 Causes, Treatment & When to See a Doctor

 Usually, a blow to the head can lead to the appearance of bumps, and these are usually a sign that the body is trying to recover from an injury.
 More serious injuries (from a car accident, for example) can lead to larger, more painful bumps that bleed.

-What to do: If you’ve hit or fallen on your head, you should proceed to the emergency room.
+How to treat: If you’ve hit or fallen on your head, you should proceed to the emergency room.
 The doctor will likely order imaging tests to assess the brain and look for signs of bleeding.
 Nonetheless, bumps that appear on the head after direct trauma are usually not significant and resolve within a few days.

 3. Sebaceous cyst